Airtune/73-meta-tokens/meta_ledger_protocol/atomic_swap.md

 ### `send#atomic_swap`

-A send block `send#atomic_swap` that has the representative hex value set to Atomic Swap Representative HEX.
+A send block `send#atomic_swap` that has data encoded in the representative public key hex value.

 The amount of raw or Banano sent is irrelevant so 1 raw is recommended.